-Committed Recovery Timer limits the amount of time that a committed service flow can remain without a subsequent refresh message from the PS/AM once the PS/AM has been notified of inactivity (see 6.2).
+Committed Recovery Timer limits the amount of time that a committed service flow can remain without a subsequent refresh message from the PS/AM once the PS/AM has been notified of inactivity (see Section 6.2).

 DSCP/TOS Overwrite field can be used to overwrite the DSCP/TOS field of packets associated with the DOCSIS Service Flow that corresponds to the Gate.
 This field may be unspecified in which case the DSCP/TOS field in the packet is not over-written by the CMTS.
 This field may be used in both the upstream and downstream directions.
 The CMTS MUST support DSCP/TOS overwrite for upstream gates.
 The CMTS MAY support DSCP/TOS overwrite for downstream gates.
 If DSCP/TOS is enabled in a downstream gate and the CMTS does not support that function, then the field is ignored.
+The manner in which the CMTS interprets the DSCP/TOS Overwrite & Mask fields and transforms it into the corresponding DOCSIS Service Flow Parameters is defined in Section 6.4.2.5.